 '<expname>-<passid>.v2d'.
 Espresso recognises the '-' as being a separator between experiment name and pass identifier and will copy the output files appropriately.
 No other action should be required - the output from different passes will appear in the same output directory, but with unique names based on the

 Espresso comes with a number of auxiliary tools to assist the weary correlator operator:

-mjd2vex.py <date> #converts the given <date> between the various DiFX date formats (MJD, vex, ISO8601, VLBA). getEOP.py <date> #returns 5 days of EOPs around <date> in .v2d format. <date> can be any DiFX date format. updateclock.py #update the clock entry in the .v2d file (given residual clock offset and rate). updatepos.py #update a site position in the .vex file (requires that $STADB points to a SCHED locations.dat file) atcapos.py <date> #returns the ATCA tied array position (pad name) at <date> plot_logtime.py <difxlog> #extract the correlation and observation times from a difx log file and plot the correlator speedup factor joblen.py <.joblist> #summarise the .joblist file produced by vex2difx in human readable form.
+mjd2vex.py <date> #converts the given <date> between the various DiFX date formats (MJD, vex, ISO8601, VLBA). getEOP.py <date> #returns 5 days of EOPs around <date> in .v2d or vex format. <date> can be any DiFX date format. updateclock.py #update the clock entry in the .v2d file (given residual clock offset and rate). updatepos.py #update a site position in the .vex file (requires that $STADB points to a SCHED locations.dat file) atcapos.py <date> #returns the ATCA tied array position (pad name) at <date> plot_logtime.py <difxlog> #extract the correlation and observation times from a difx log file and plot the correlator speedup factor joblen.py <.joblist> #summarise the .joblist file produced by vex2difx in human readable form.